vanus-labs/docs/content/how-to/manage-subscription/transformer.md

 ### JSON

-For example, you can create template like:
+For example, you can create a template in the following way:

 ```json
 "template": "{\"user\": \"<login>\",\"content\": \"stared the repository <$.data.source>\"}"